mariekeschouwstra/site/index.md

 ## Starting froms scratch: improvisation

 One of the methodologies I use are laboratory experiments in which adult participants improvise to convey information.
-For example, in **silent gesture** experiments, participants describe events using only their hands and no speech (see my papers in [Cognition](http://www.sciencedirect.com/science/article/pii/S0010027714000432), [Cognitive Science](http://onlinelibrary.wiley.com/doi/10.1111/cogs.12441/full)), and [another paper in Cognitive Science](https://onlinelibrary.wiley.com/doi/full/10.1111/cogs.12732?casa_token=vD9l93ny4d0AAAAA%3A_Pi5_tQ1ZWxppY2eBsZGUt3-Q4Am9XQrDPgYmO-RIOGxiIqXBYLeQT7CnMKA3N3mka83ZWulGDrTIA).
+For example, in **silent gesture** experiments, participants describe events using only their hands and no speech.
+See my papers in [Cognition](http://www.sciencedirect.com/science/article/pii/S0010027714000432), [Cognitive Science](http://onlinelibrary.wiley.com/doi/10.1111/cogs.12441/full), and [another paper in Cognitive Science](https://onlinelibrary.wiley.com/doi/full/10.1111/cogs.12732?casa_token=vD9l93ny4d0AAAAA%3A_Pi5_tQ1ZWxppY2eBsZGUt3-Q4Am9XQrDPgYmO-RIOGxiIqXBYLeQT7CnMKA3N3mka83ZWulGDrTIA).

 ## Evolving a communication system in the lab